songweizhi/Tax4Fun2_short_tutorial/README.md

     library(Tax4Fun2)

-    # modify the following 4 lines
+    # modify the following 4 lines as needed
     pwd_ref_data   = 'Tax4Fun2_ReferenceData_v2'   # path to Tax4Fun2's default database, need to be decompressed before use
     pwd_user_data  = 'genome_folder'               # path to the folder that holds the reference genome/MAG files
     name_user_data = 'name_of_user_database'       # specify the name of the generated database, specify only the name, do not include path here! gnm_ext        = 'fna'                         # extension of the genome files

     # Generate your own database
     extractSSU(genome_folder = pwd_user_data, file_extension = gnm_ext, path_to_reference_data = pwd_ref_data)